|Nutrition Facts (per serving)|

 Put the flat lids in a saucepan and cover with water.
 Bring just to a simmer.
-Reduce the heat to the lowest setting and keep them hot until you are ready for them.
+Reduce the heat to the lowest setting and keep them hot.

 Fill a large canner with water and bring to a boil.

 Meanwhile, trim and wash the green beans thoroughly.
-Drain them and cut into lengths to fill 1-pint jars (preferably wide-mouth jars).
+Drain and cut into lengths to fill the 1-pint jars (preferably widemouthed jars).

-Pack beans into sterilized, hot jars.
-Add the hot pepper, mustard seed, dill seed, and garlic to each jar.
+Pack the beans into the sterilized, hot jars.
+Add the hot pepper, mustard seeds, dill seeds, and garlic clove to each jar.

-In a large saucepan, bring the vinegar, water, and salt to a boil.
-Pour the boiling liquid over the beans, leaving 1/2-inch of headspace.
-Clean the jar rims and threads with a damp clean cloth or paper towel.
+In a large saucepan, bring the vinegar, water, and pickling salt to a boil.
+Pour the boiling liquid over the beans, leaving 1/2 inch of headspace.
+Clean the jar rims and threads with a clean, damp cloth or paper towel.
 Center the lids on the jars and screw on the bands.
-Do not over-tighten.
+Do not overtighten.

-Place the jars in the canner rack and lower into the gently boiling water.
+Place the jars in the canner rack and lower them into the gently boiling water.
 If the water does not come up to at least 1 inch above the jars, add more hot water.

-When the water returns to a boil with jars in it, cover the canner and boil gently for 5 minutes.
+When the water returns to a boil, cover the canner and boil gently for 5 minutes.
 Remove the cover and let the jars stand for 5 minutes.

 Remove the jars from the canner to a rack or heavy towel and let them cool.
 Do not tilt, tighten, or turn them over.

 After 24 hours, check the jars to make sure they sealed.
-Remove the bands, wipe the jars clean and label.
+Remove the bands, wipe the jars clean, and label.
 Store in a cool, dark place.
-Refrigerate any unsealed jars and use them within a few days.
-Alternatively, unsealed jars may be reprocessed by heating the liquid again following recipe instructions and canned in sterilized jars with new lids (discard the old lid or lids that didn't seal properly).